All Marathon factions and how contracts work

 How to unlock Marathon factions and their contracts

 To unlock a faction in Marathon, you need to complete its liaison contract, given to you by ONI once you've progressed far enough and often only once you've unlocked other factions first.
-After completing the liaison contract, you can start earning reputation, unlock upgrades with Salvage and Credits, and take on its contracts – as our Marathon tips say, you should never start a run without one!
+After completing the liaison contract, you can start earning reputation, unlocking Marathon Faction Upgrades with Salvage and Credits, and taking on its priority and standard contracts – as our Marathon tips say, you should never start a run without one!

-- Standard contracts are simple challenges that offer basic faction rewards upon completion.
+- Standard contracts are simple challenges that offer basic faction rewards and some reputation upon completion.
 There's no limit to the number of standard contracts you can complete for a faction, but they all offer only one at a time.
-If you don't like what they're offering, you can spend Credits on limited re-rolls and get a new standard contract.
+If you don't like what they're offering, you can spend Credits on limited re-rolls to get a new standard contract.

 Regardless of the type of contract, they'll usually task you with finding, looting, killing, destroying, or otherwise interacting with things during runs across the various Marathon maps, sometimes requiring you to complete every objective in a single run.
-You can also have only one contract active at a time, but once you've completed it, you can submit it to the faction's agent and get loot in return, including Marathon weapons and resources.
-And if you're playing with a crew, contract progress is shared, and you'll even get some faction reputation when they complete their objectives.
+While all players are limited to just one active contract at a time, if you're playing with a crew, contract progress is shared, and you'll even get some faction reputation when they complete their objectives.

 Here are the six main factions in Marathon that you can work for and their places in the world in the order that their liaison contracts should become available to you: